restatedev/restate-dist/README.md

 > Password: PAT
 ```

-After you have logged in, you can fetch the latest npm packages from the `@restatedev`.
+After you have logged in, you can fetch the latest npm packages from `@restatedev`.

 # Exploring Restate

 Check out the following resources for learning more about Restate

+* [Documentation](https://github.com/restatedev/documentation) to learn more about Restate
 * [Typescript SDK](https://github.com/restatedev/sdk-typescript) to develop Typescript services with Restate
 * [Node template](https://github.com/restatedev/node-template) project to develop your own Typescript services
 * [Shopping cart example](https://github.com/restatedev/example-shopping-cart-typescript) which demonstrates how to build a web application with Restate